How to Fix "This Code Wasn't Found" Xbox Error

 Reason 2: The Code Is for a Different Platform

 Some game keys are not Xbox codes — they're meant to be redeemed on Steam, the Epic Games Store, the game publisher's own website, or another platform entirely.
 Entering a Steam key on Xbox will always give you "this code wasn't found" because Xbox simply doesn't recognise it.
+Check the listing or email where you got the code.
+It should clearly say Xbox or Microsoft.
+If it says Steam, Epic, GOG, EA App, or anything else — you need to redeem it on that platform instead, not on Xbox.

 Reason 3: The Code Was Already Used

 If you're confident the code is correct and it's definitely an Xbox code, it may have been used by someone else before you received it.
 This is more common with codes bought from lower-reputation gray market sellers where codes can be exposed before delivery.
+In this case: - Contact the seller immediately with your order confirmation and a screenshot of the error

 - Request a replacement code or refund